music-notation-swift/music-notation-core/docs/indexing-methodology.md

 `recompute<Name>Indexes` will loop through the array and add a tuple entry to the indexes array.
 If it encounters a nested structure, it will perform a nested loop and add a tuple entry for every element in that nested structure as well.

 ### Efficiency
-Therefore, the worst case efficiency of this algorithm is O(n*m) where n is the number of elements in the main array and m is the number of elements in the nested structure.
+Therefore, the worst case efficiency of this algorithm is `O(n*m)` where `n` is the number of elements in the main array and `m` is the number of elements in the nested structure.
 Of course, a piece of music is not going to have all nested structures.

 To limit the hit to performance, this method is performed only when the array is modified.
-The idea is that the array will be modified less times than the methods will be called.
+The idea is that the array will be modified less times than the non-mutating methods will be called.
 However, this has not been explored or tested fully.
 The performance has also not been specifically measured.

 **Open**: If anyone can think of a more efficient way, please let us know.